How to identify the implications of genetic disorders

 13. Marfan’s syndrome

-Autosomal recessive disorders
+Autosomal recessive genetic disorders

 Male and female parents have traits of the disease (Tt x Tt), and are unaffected.
 The disease expresses itself in a homozygous recessive state (tt).
-Offsprings have 25% chances of having the disease.
-Consequence of this mutation: absence of enzyme proteins; abnormal or absent transport proteins.
+Offsprings have 25% chances of having the disease, and they occur in early life.

 Examples include: